batter/s3_cors_fileupload/README.md

     bundle exec rails s

 Then navigate to `http://<server_root>/source_files` to get started.
 The files that `s3_cors_fileupload`'s install generator provide you with are just a guide to get you started.
-I thought this would be helpful to others since it took me a while to get the [jQuery-File-Upload javascript](http://blueimp.github.com/jQuery-File-Upload/) uploading directly to S3.
+I thought this would be helpful for others since it took me a while to get the [jQuery-File-Upload javascript](http://blueimp.github.com/jQuery-File-Upload/) uploading directly to S3.
 I encourage you to modify the controller, source files, and javascript as you see fit!